Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Abstract

 \section{Abstract}

-Theoretical considerations suggest an ordering of the ratios of net-baryon number fluctuations in the vicinity of the transition from the low-temperature hadronic phase to the high temperature quark-gluon plasma phase at small values of the baryon chemical potential, $\mu_B$, in the QCD phase diagram.
-The ordering hierarchy is $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, where $\chi_n$ is the $n^\mathrm{th}$ order cumulant of net-baryon number fluctuation.
-The STAR experiment observed this hierarchy in the ordering of cumulant ratios of net-proton number (a proxy of net-baryon number) for a range of colliding energies.
-These inequalities can be tested in spin models by taking the corresponding order parameters in the model as an analog of baryon density.
-We employed two different models: the two-state and three-state Potts models in two dimensions, which undergo a transition from an ordered phase to a disordered phase at their respective critical temperature.
-Simulations were performed on square lattices of different sizes using the Wolff algorithm.
-The cumulants of total magnetization are obtained up to the sixth order in both of these models in a temperature range near their corresponding critical temperatures.
-With increasing lattice size, height (trough) of the peaks (dips) of the higher-order cumulants appears to increase with the increase in the order of the cumulants.
-Except in a narrow range above the critical temperature of the three-state Potts model, the complete inequality or its complete reverse is not satisfied in the temperature ranges simulated.
+Theoretical considerations predict a specific hierarchy among ratios of net-baryon number cumulants ($\chi_n$, where $n$ is the order of cumulant) in the vicinity of the transition from the low-temperature hadronic phase to the high temperature quark-gluon plasma phase at small baryon chemical potential, $\mu_\mathrm{B}$, in the QCD phase diagram.
+This hierarchy, $\frac{\chi_6}{\chi_2} < \frac{\chi_5}{\chi_1} < \frac{\chi_4}{\chi_2} < \frac{\chi_3}{\chi_1}$, has been observed by the STAR experiment in net-proton number (a proxy of net-baryon number) cumulant ratios over a broad range of collision energies.
+Motivated by these findings, we investigate whether similar ordering emerges generically in finite statistical systems undergoing second-order phase transitions.

+We employ two different spin models: the two-state and three-state Potts models in two dimensions, both exhibiting a transition from an ordered phase to a disordered phase at their respective critical temperatures.
+Monte Carlo simulations are performed on square lattices of varying sizes using the Wolff cluster algorithm.
+Cumulants of the total magnetization are calculated up to sixth order in both of these models in a temperature range near their corresponding critical temperatures.
+Higher-order cumulants exhibit extrema (peaks/troughs) whose magnitudes grow with both cumulant order and lattice size, reflecting enhanced critical fluctuations.
+Except within a narrow temperature window above the critical temperature, neither the complete hierarchy nor its exact reverse is realized over the studied temperature range in either model.